jumaili/NewRocket_Portal_App/README.md

 ## Instructions to run the app

 ### Make sure you have these Dependencies
+Make sure to install [Git](https://git-scm.com/download) first.
-Install [Node.js](https://nodejs.org/en/download/current/) within the terminal and then install [http-server](https://www.npmjs.com/package/http-server) in ther terminal next.
+Then install [Node.js](https://nodejs.org/en/download/current/) within the terminal.
+Next, install [http-server](https://www.npmjs.com/package/http-server) in ther terminal next.

-### Install Git

-You can download and install Git from [https://git-scm.com/download](https://git-scm.com/download).
-Once installed, you should have access to the git command line tool.
-The main commands that you will need to use are:

-- git clone ...: Clone a remote repository onto your local machine.
-- git checkout ...: Check out a particular branch or a tagged version of the code to hack on.

 ### Downloading the repository:

-In ther terminal run this command in a directory that you want this project to ho in
+Once you have the dependencies above, in the terminal run this command in a directory that you want this project to ho in
 ``` bash
 git clone https://github.com/adclleva/NewRocket_Portal_App.git
 ```